jongmin-chung/jamie/README.md

 `app` - pages to route to.
 Read the [Next.js documentation](https://nextjs.org/docs/app) for more information.

-`next.config.js` - configuration related to Next.js.
+`next.config.mjs` - configuration related to Next.js.
 You need to adapt the Content Security Policy if you want to load scripts, images etc. from other domains.

 ## Post